From random walks to reaction-diffusion

 Despite using advanced modeling software that has undergone years of development and optimization, each of the simulations in this lesson took several hours to render because they require us to track the movement of tens of thousands of particles over thousands of generations.

 We wonder if it is possible to build a model of Turing patterns that does not require so much computational overhead.
-In other words, is there a simplifying speed-up that we can make to our model that will still produce Turing patterns?
+In other words, is there a simplifying speed-up that we can make to our reaction-diffusion model that will still produce Turing patterns?
 We will turn our attention to this question in the next lesson.

 H. Klüver.
 Mescal and Mechanisms of Hallucinations.
 University of Chicago Press, 1966. ↩